yuygfgg/easy_musiclib/README.md

 A self-hosted music library, including server and webui.
 Supports muitiple artists per track and album.

-The documents are out-dated, date is nw supported in advance to year.
+The documents are out-dated, date is now supported in advance to year.

 ### Screen Shots